scottslowe/weblog/content/post/2017-07-10-linux-migration-july-2017-progress-report.md

 * [Sublime Text][link-2] runs really well and is quite fast, making it easy to continue using Markdown as my primary content format.
 Sublime Text's performance and stability have been unparalleled.
 * I've had no performance or stability issues with [Firefox][link-3] (for browsing) or [Enpass][link-4] (for password management).
 * [ODrive][link-5], while not fully integrated into the Linux desktop environment, has worked well for access to files stored in OneDrive for Business (OD4B).
-* [Vagrant][link-7] seems noticeably faster on Fedora than on OS X. I don't use Vagrant as much as I used to, so perhaps this isn't terribly important.
+* [Vagrant][link-7] seems noticeably faster on Fedora than on macOS.
+I don't use Vagrant as much as I used to, so perhaps this isn't terribly important.

 Other things are _not_ working so well: